avanish-patel/LangChain/README.md

 # Models

 1. LLM's
+> Focus on Text Generation

 2. Chat Models
+> Interactive Conversational Focus

 > Open source: Meta's LLaMA, Mistral etc...
+>
 > Close source: OpenAI's GPT, Google's Gemini, Anthropic's Claude etc...

+3. Embedding Models
+> Use to convert text into embedding vectors

+# Projects

+1. Document similarity search
+> Have N numbers of documents, Have a query sentence and find documents that matches the highest similarity score with the query